datamicroscopes/common/README.md

     $ cd ..

 ### Building/testing the python library
 Now use `pip` to install the python library.
+Either

     $ pip install .
-    $ cd test && nosetests
+    $ cd test && nosetests -v

+or alternatively to build in the source tree:

+    $ pip install -e .
+    $ nosetests -v